-Kaspersky Labs denies panic mongering
+Kaspersky Lab denies panic mongering

-The papers just made it up
+The Australian newspapers just made it up

 A mild warning from anti-virus labs Kaspersky has been inflated into a full-blown panic by the Australian press that is warning of an imminent meltdown once infection reaches Australian shores.